ericiortega/ericiortega/README.md

 ---

 ## 👀 **What I'm Interested In**

-I'm constantly learning and exploring new challenges in data science.
+I'm learning and exploring new challenges in data science.
 My key areas of interest include:

 - 🤖 **Machine Learning** – Building predictive and prescriptive models for actionable insights.
 - 💬 **Natural Language Processing (NLP)** – Extracting meaning and value from text data.
 - ☁️ **Data Engineering** – Optimizing pipelines on platforms like **AWS** and **Databricks**.
 - 📈 **Statistical Modeling** – Turning data into stories and strategies.
+- 📊 **Data Science in Product Management** – Leveraging data to improve products and user experiences.
+- 💵 **Financial Data-Driven Decision Making** – Analyzing financial data to drive strategic business decisions.
+- 🛍️ **Understanding Consumer Trends** – Identifying patterns to anticipate customer needs and behavior.
+- 🌍 **Market Analysis** – Applying data science to understand market dynamics and opportunities.

 ---